byted/Patterns/README.md

 # Patterns
-A simple browser-based card/thinking game.
+A simple browser-based card/thinking game to plaz around with CSS flexbox, Node.js and ES6

 Test it out: https://patternpattern.herokuapp.com/

-## Known issues

-* mobiel Firefox does not show SVGs other than triangles